 Mixed in with the sandwiches was my favourite french treat the Croque Monsieur.
 Not forgetting the crab brioche and salmon scotch egg.
 We’re talking taking standard sandwiches to the next level.
 If you do like a good old finger sandwich though you will find a few of them too.

 Not only are there cakes, scones and sandwiches on offer but you get extra sweet treats including meringues and marshmallows.
 Sticking well to theme with ‘drink me’ potions.
 A delicious liquid of creamy fruity yumminess.

 I can’t fault a single cake, well maybe the coffee cake chess board, because I’m one of those weird people who don’t like coffee.
 Short bread jammy hearts were to die for, melt in the mouth type biscuit with delicious jammy filling.
 If this wasn’t enough then the gift that just keeps giving gives you one final treat.
 Little plant pots with biscuity cakey stuff.

 The service is pleasant the atmosphere is relaxed with a slight buzz.
 You can sit in the pretty court yard or inside if you prefer.
 You’ll need your stretchy pants on because there is so much food on offer and it’s 100% delicious food at that.
-Only niggle is the service charge.
-I mean they didn’t exactly go above and beyond and aren’t I paying for that with the cost of eating out.
+Only niggle is the service charge because I mean they didn’t exactly go above and beyond and aren’t I paying for that with the cost of eating out.